ayushj05/Stop_and_Wait_ARQ/README.md

 ## Explanation of the code
 ### Sender:
-* In the implementation of the sender side, first the socket has been created using the socket() function.
+* In the implementation of the sender side, first the socket is created using the socket() function.
 * Then the information of both sender and receiver is given from the terminal so as to bind the sender port with the socket and also for the sender to know that to which port it has send the packets.
 * Now that we know the sender port, the sender port is binded with the socket.
 * Now using the sendto() function, the sender will send its packet to the receiver, staring with sequence number '1'.